-I've always done everything in my power to protect you.
+Christian, I've always done everything in my power to protect you.
 And I failed.
+I should have been there for you.

+But I didn't want to hear him.
 He should have said this last night.
 He did not.